The Cost of Installing Geothermal Heating and Cooling in Your Home

 - Size of your home: The larger your home, the more complex the geothermal system, which can increase the cost of installation.
 However, the payback for a small home can be just as fast as a larger home.

-- Type of loop system: There are several types of loop systems available, including vertical or horizontal.
+- Type of loop system: There are several types of loop systems available, including vertical, diagonal, or a horizontal pattern.
 The type of loop system you choose can affect the cost of installation.

 - Complexity of installation: The complexity of installation can also affect the cost.
 If your home has limited access or requires significant modifications to accommodate the system, the cost may be higher.
+Modifications to the existing heating and cooling system may be required, but a DX geo system can adapt to most existing air duct systems, and to some hydronic systems.
 A comfort advisor can perform an on-site analysis of your home to provide you with more details.

 - Location: The location of your home can also affect the cost.
-If you live in an area with a high cost of living, bad ground conditions, or where labor costs are higher, the cost of installation may be slightly higher.
+If you live in an area with a higher cost of living, where labor costs are higher, or a location with unique ground condtions, the cost of installation may be slightly higher.

 - Rebates & Incentives: Most geothermal systems are eligible for a federal tax credit that is currently 30% of the total cost of a residential geothermal system.
 For commercial applications, the federal tax credit can be up to 50% of the cost of the system.
 For more info about federal tax credits, check out our article here.
 This means that if your geothermal system costs $40,000 – 80,000 to install, you can receive a tax credit of 30% to 50% of the price of the system.
 You can learn more rebates and incentives at Database of State Incentives for Renewables & Efficiency® – DSIRE (dsireusa.org)

-While the cost of installing a geothermal system can be higher than traditional heating and cooling systems, it’s important to consider the long-term savings and benefits that come with a geothermal system.
+While the cost of installing a geothermal system can be higher than traditional heating and cooling systems, it’s important to consider both the monthly savings as well as the long-term savings and benefits that come with a geothermal system.
 Geothermal systems are more energy-efficient and can result in significant savings on your energy bills over time.
 When considering installing a geothermal system, be sure to consult with one of our qualified contractors to determine the best system for your home and budget.